-Pros of an office refurbishment
+Pros of an Office Refurbishment:

-Improve user experience
+Improve user experience:

-Maximise current floor space
+Maximise current floor space:

 Compared to an office relocation, an office refurbishment is affordable.
-There won’t be any exit-fees or dilapidation charges from your current landlord, you won’t need to engage a legal partner to oversee the termination of your current lease and the negotiation of your new lease terms, and your rent costs won’t increase as you won’t have to move to a larger office.
+There won’t be any exit-fees or dilapidation charges from your current landlord, you won’t need to engage a legal partner or oversee the termination of your current lease and the negotiation of your new lease terms, and your rent costs won’t increase as you won’t have to move to a larger office.
 So, all-in-all, an office refurbishment is a great option for businesses on a slightly tighter budget.

-Cons of an office refurbishment
+Cons of an Office Refurbishment:

 Although there are many pros to an office refurbishment, there are some drawbacks.
-The three main cons to an office refurbishment are: the inability to change location, having to work with the existing floorspace and the disruption it will cause employees.
+The three main cons of an office refurbishment are: the inability to change location, having to work with the existing floorspace and the disruption it will cause employees.

-Can’t change location
+Can’t change location:

 Equally, space planning and refurbishing your current workspace may create enough space in the short-term, but most commercial leases last five to ten years.
 Will your office refurbishment continue to benefit your business in the future – or are you likely to run out of space again in a few months’ time?

 Disruption to employees

 An unavoidable pitfall to an office refurbishment is the disruption it will cause employees.
 To lessen this disruption, you could move into a flexible workspace operator while the office is refurbished.
-And, your chosen design and build specialist should be able to phase the works for minimal disruption; creating swing-spaces and working out-of-hours if necessary.
+Your chosen design and build specialist should be able to phase the works for minimal disruption, creating swing-spaces and working out-of-hours if necessary.